gurinina/2025_IntroR_and_RStudio/lessons/03-introR-syntax-and-data-structures.md

 | Integer:  | 2L, 500L, -17L|
 | Logical:  | TRUE, FALSE, T, F|

-The type of data will determine what you can do with it.
-For example, if you want to perform mathematical operations, then your data type cannot be character or logical.
-Whereas if you want to search for a word or pattern in your data, then you data should be of the character data type.
-The task or function being performed on the data will determine what type of data can be used.

 ## Data Structures

 So far we have seen variables with a single value. **Variables can store more than just a single value, they can store a multitude of different data structures.** These include, but are not limited to, vectors (`c`), factors (`factor`), matrices (`matrix`), data frames (`data.frame`) and lists (`list`).

 ### Vectors

-A vector is the most common and basic data structure in R, and is pretty much the workhorse of R. It's basically just a collection of values, mainly either numbers,
+A vector is the most common and basic data structure in R, and is pretty much the workhorse of R. It's basically just a collection of values, mainly either numbers:

 ![numeric vector](img/vector2.png)

-or characters,
+or characters:

 ![character vector](img/vector1.png)

-or logical values,
+or logical values:

 ![logical vector](img/vector5-logical.png)